-David I. Portnoy, age 58, Chairman and Co-Chief Executive Officer.
+David I. Portnoy, age 59, Chairman and Co-Chief Executive Officer.
 Mr. Portnoy has served as Chairman of the Board and Co-Chief Executive Officer of the Company since August 2011.
 Since 2002, Mr. Portnoy has served as Chairman of the Board of Directors of Partner-Community, Inc., which provides software and hardware integration solutions to telecommunication companies and which was awarded the Verizon 2010 Supplier Recognition Award for Outstanding Performance.
 Mr. Portnoy provided the initial venture capital to Waves Audio Ltd, a leading audio technology company.
 Mr. Portnoy graduated Magna Cum Laude in 1984 from The Wharton School of Finance at the University of Pennsylvania where he earned a Bachelor of Science Degree in Economics with a joint major in finance and accounting.
 David I. Portnoy is the brother of Mark L. Portnoy, Co-Chief Executive Officer of the Company.
-We believe that Mr. Portnoy's knowledge of the Company having served as its Co-Chief Executive Officer sprovide the Soard with its oversight of the strategic plan of the Company.
-Additionally, we believe that Mr. Portnoy's financial and business experiences provide the Board with general business acumen.
+We believe that Mr. Portnoy's knowledge of the Company having served as its Co-Chief Executive Officer assists the Board with general business acumen.